 +41 (0)61 295 11 33

 Fancy going to a performance, but not alone?
 Would you like someone to accompany you?
-Then KulturPLUS1 is the perfect offer for you!
+In these cases, KulturPLUS1 can help.

-Book a PLUS1 ticket up to one week before the performance and we will find you a PLUS1 cultural companion who will support you and enjoy your cultural visit with you.
+Reserve a PLUS1 ticket up to one week before the performance and we will find you a PLUS1 cultural companion who will support you and enjoy your visit to the theatre with you.
 If you live in the Basel area, the PLUS1 cultural companion will take you from your home to Theater Basel and back again after the performance.

 You only pay for your ticket.
 The accompaniment is free of charge.